-There are two methods for the timing of chlorine measurement calibration: fast calibration and delayed calibration.
+There are two methods for calibrating the chlorine measurement: fast calibration and delayed calibration.
 Each method is suited for different conditions.

-FAST CALIBRATION
+FAST CHLORINE CALIBRATION

-Fast chlorine calibration utilizes the most recent sensor chlorine measurement once the chlorine DPD (N,N-diethylp-phenylenediamine) or monochloramine value is input.
+Fast chlorine calibration utilizes the most recent sensor chlorine measurement once the chlorine DPD (N,N-diethylp-phenylenediamine) value is input.
 This method is ideal for systems with stable chlorine levels and consistent water conditions.